What is Zenger?

 “An earlier version of this article misstated Zlatko Kovach’s status when he arrived in the United States.
 He was a student, not a refugee.
 Zenger regrets this error.”

 Zenger’s holding company is Z News Service, Inc., a Delaware corporation.
-It is backed by a consortium of tech investors from London, Dallas, Texas, Paris, Salt Lake City and San Francisco, who collectively own a minority of the company.
+It is backed by a consortium of tech investors from London, Dallas, London, and Salt Lake City, who collectively own a minority of the company.
 The founders and employees hold the remainder.
 Journalists own a majority of the company’s shares.
-None of Zenger’s investors or managers, nor members of their immediate families, have donated to political campaigns or are actively involved in politics in any nation, nor are they employed by any government, union or interest group.
-In no case are investors, advertisers or non-editorial employees involved in editorial decisions.